deltaxrobot/Delta-X-Docs/docs/reference/gcodes/gc_slider.md

 #### Description

-Normally, the motor will hold the position of the slider.
-After receiving this command, the motor will release and the slider can be free.
+Normally, the stepper motor will hold the position of the slider.
+After receiving this command, the motor will release, allowing the slider to move freely.

 #### Usage